stjordanis/old/docs/content/en/getting-started.md

 ### Assigning files to a dataset

-Now that your files can now be accessed by Datatorch, now we need to assign them to a dataset, which will help us organize our files and exports.
+Now that your files can now be accessed by DataTorch, now we need to assign them to a dataset, which will help us organize our files and exports.